bagustris/disertasi-ser/s3_note.md

 Also, try to learn confusion matrix.

 ---
-17.02.2019
-Idea for ICSygSis 2019: Voiced Spectrogram and CNN for SER
-idea: remove silence from speech.
-Finding:  Many pieces of data only contains noisy or silence, but labeled as neutral or other emotion.
-Next idea: add silence category as it is important cue for speech emotion recognition (??)

----
 2019-04-08
 The research paper below shows the evidence that music didn't improve creativity.
 https://onlinelibrary.wiley.com/doi/epdf/10.1002/acp.3532